EOL/publishing/doc/api.md

     chmod 600 api.token

+## The `cypher` service

+Currently (October 2018) the only API service is `/service/cypher`.
+This service takes the following parameters via the usual CGI key=value convention.

+ - `query` - a Cypher query (see [here](https://neo4j.com/docs/developer-manual/current/cypher/))
+ - `format` - requests a particular output format

+Two output formats are available:

+ - `cypher` (the default) - the JSON format natively returned by the neo4j Cypher query engine
+ - `csv` - comma separated values format, with a header row naming the returned variables listed in the query, and each subsequent row being a result record

+Examples follow.

 ## Example: Access from shell (bash) using wget

 `wget` is a common shell utility, similar to `curl`, for doing HTTP